kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/thoughts-on-script-sharp.md

 ---
 title: Thoughts on Script#
 published: May 12, 2010
-tags:
+tags: [javascript, csharp, web-development]
 ---

 I had an email discussion about [Script#] the other day.
-I didn’t like it.
+I didn't like it.
 I admit I looked at the website for less time than it took me to write this post.

 After sleeping on it, I figured out what bothers me about it.
-It reminds me of WebForms – let’s pretend we’re not in a browser.
+It reminds me of WebForms – let's pretend we're not in a browser.

 Better approaches to being uncomfortable working in a browser: